-You must complete and submit a Retiree Insurance Application to the Benefits Administration Unit to continue your coverage into retirement.
+You must complete and submit a Retiree Insurance Application to the Benefits Division to continue your coverage into retirement.
 You will be billed for these benefits after your retirement date.

-Your Optix Vision Insurance will be cancelled upon your retirement.
-You may convert to an individual policy by contacting the carrier directly.
-Information about how to do so will be mailed to you with your retirement packet.
+Your Vision Insurance will be cancelled upon your retirement.
+You will be notified of your rights to continue coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) and may continue coverage with the carrier directly.
+Information about how to do so will be mailed to you.

 Making insurance payments after retirement

-Once the Benefits Administration Unit confirms your last payroll deduction, an Annual Retiree Billing Calendar will be mailed to you, provided you have submitted the Retiree Insurance Application.
+Once the Benefits Division confirms your last payroll deduction, an Annual Retiree Billing Calendar will be mailed to you, provided you have submitted the Retiree Insurance Application.
 This billing calendar will include a monthly premium breakdown for the balance of the calendar year.
-You will be responsible to pay your insurance premiums through the current billing month, and no later than 15 days from the date of the billing notice.
+You will be responsible to pay your insurance premiums through the current billing month.
 Thereafter, premiums are due on the first day of the month.
 For that reason, we recommend that you budget for approximately three months of insurance premiums, since your first pension check may not arrive for approximately sixty (60) days from the date of retirement.

-If you and/or your covered dependent turn 65, subsequent to your retirement, there will be a change in your premium.
-If a plan election is required, you will receive information from us approximately (3) months prior to your/or your spouse’s 65th birthday.
+If you and/or your covered dependent turn 65 subsequent to your retirement, there may be a change in your premium.
+If a plan election is required, you will receive information from us approximately (3) months prior to you/or your spouse’s 65th birthday.
 If no election is required we will send you a new billing calendar prior to the month your premium changes.

 Insurance payment options

 Most retirees elect to have their premiums withheld from their monthly pension checks issued by the Florida Retirement System (FRS).
-To have your insurance premiums deducted from your FRS check, you must complete a Payroll Authorization Form and remit with your application or with your first premium payment to the Benefits Administration Unit.
+To have your insurance premiums deducted from your FRS check, you must complete a Payroll Authorization Form and remit with your application or with your first premium payment to the Benefits Division.
 Deductions begin about 60 days thereafter.
-You are responsible to sent your payments to the Benefits Administration Unit until pension deductions begin.
+You are responsible to send your payments to the Benefits Division until pension deductions begin.
 The insurance deduction will be reflected on your FRS check stub.

 You may also elect to pay your premium by check or money order.
 Payments are due in our office on the first day of each month.
 Accounts are subject to cancellation if the premium payment is not received by the 30th day of the month for which payment is due.
-Make checks payable to Board of County Commissioners and indicate your Social Security Number on all checks.
+Make checks payable to Miami-Dade County and indicate your Retiree Identification Number on all checks.

 Health Insurance Subsidy (HIS) eligibility